sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > REQUIRED.
 The value of the code parameter returned in the Authorization Response.
 Identical as in [[OAuth2.NLGov]].

 `client_assertion`
 > REQUIRED, in case `private_key_jwt` is used for client authentication.
 The value of the signed Client authentication JWT generated as described in [[OAuth2.NLGov]].
-The Relying Party must generate a new assertion JWT for each call to the token endpoint.
+The OpenID Client must generate a new assertion JWT for each call to the token endpoint.

 `client_assertion_type`
 > REQUIRED, in case `client_assertion` is present.
 MUST be set to `urn:ietf:params:oauth:client-assertion-type:jwt-bearer`.